-- Send a professional email that lists the link of the article.
+- Send a professional email that lists the URL of the article they posted and the URL of your original piece.
 Do not threaten.
 Do not let your irritation seep in.
 Ask them to remove the article.

 - If they refuse to remove the content, you can ask them to use rel=canonical tags on their page to name your content the original content.